supertazon/GC-anim-Wii/README.md

   - Highlight "Autoboot" and scroll right until it shows "Installed Filed"
   - Scroll down to "Save settings" and press A
   - Press B to go back to the main menu
-  - Scroll down to "System Menu Hacks" and press A
-  - Highlight "Auto-Press A at Health Screen" scroll right to mark it as "enabled"
-  - Scroll below to highlight "Replace Health Screen with Backmenu" scroll right to mark it as "enabled"
+  - Scroll down to highlight "Replace Health Screen with Backmenu" scroll right to mark it as "enabled"
   - Scroll down to highlight "save settings" and press A

-- Now everytime you boot up your Wii it should play the animation.
+Now everytime you boot up your Wii it should play the animation.
 If you remove the SD card it should skip the animation and boot straight to the Wii System Menu

 ## Why?
 I have built a Wii portable, the [Famicom Gboy](https://bitbuilt.net/forums/index.php?threads/famicom-gboy.5514/), and it feels fantastic.
 The BitBuilt community has done an incredible job on the hardware and software side of things with a really integrated experience.
 However, I wasn't truly satisfied with RVLoader's splashscreen and wanted something that felt closer to the real experience.